 That’s only the mental consequence of chronic stress.
 The effect on your health is another story.
 I’m sure you don’t want to deal with heart disease, digestion problems, sleep disorder, weight gain, anxiety, and depression.

-How To Eliminate, Tolerate And Manage Stress Effectively In A Busy Life
+14 Ways To De-Stress In A Busy Life

 If you live a busy life, you know turning off stress is not easy.
 Even if you tackle a stressful situation, there are always more stressors waiting for you in the line.

 So how do you handle all these stressors?
-Here are 15 ways to be at peace:
+Here are 15 ways to de-stress:

 Before we talk about the tactics of tolerating and managing stress, let’s talk about the elephant in the room.